Turning an Incredible Executive Career Into the Independent Career You Want: Optimizing Your Resume, CV, and Bio

 Resume vs. CV: Which is best?

-There’s a difference between a resume for a full-time executive role and one for an interim executive.
-In addition, for interim executives, resumes play a vastly different role than a CV.
+There’s a difference between a resume for a full-time executive role and one for an independent executive.
+In addition, for independent executives, resumes play a vastly different role than a CV.

 Simply put, your resume should highlight only the most important information in a concise format; while your CV will likely be more exhaustive and include every single job, project, and role, in addition to your educational history, certifications and skillsets.
 The CV is often used as a source for various components of your resume depending on who you are sending it to and the opportunity at hand.

-How to Create a Stand-Out Interim Executive Resume
+How to Create a Stand-Out Independent Executive Resume

 Different resume formats do different things.
 Choosing the right format all depends on what you want to accomplish.